برجاء الإنتظار ...

 General disorders and administration site conditions

-angioedema, fever, hyperhidrosis, anorexia, impotence
+Angioedema, fever, hyperhidrosis, anorexia, impotence

 Investigations

-increase in cholesterol and triglyceride levels, hyponatremia
+Increase in cholesterol and triglyceride levels

 Reporting of suspected adverse reactions